 What is a Castor Oil Pack?

-A castor oil pack is a legendary practice used since ancient times.
+A Castor Oil Pack is a legendary practice used since ancient times.
 They are popular in the medical system (more so in the early 1900s), midwives and naturopathic and functional medicine practices.
 The pack is as easy as applying oil to a compress and placing it on your body, under your right ribcage for a minimum of 1 hour to overnight.
 It’s a daily practice with considerable benefit.
-Click here to learn more

 2. PH of our Digestive Tract is VITAL for Balance